EricWehrly/HiveMind/docs/README.md

 Forager but you're a hive mind.
 So far.

+---

+What we can do:
+- Fight monsters
+- Build buildings

+Kinda can:
+- Multiplayer, ish.

+Want to do:
+- Have monsters fight back
+- Evolutions and stuff ... like, the player getting stronger (faster, +damage, +def) ...
+- "interesting" monster behavior AI
+- Learn new moves from monsters
+- Grow player power from built buildings
+    (gaining food)
+- Use food for stuff like .. learning new skills?

 ## Development

 `docker build . -t hivemind && docker run --init -it -v /$(pwd):/hivemind -p 5000:5000 hivemind`